Eighteenth week of 2018 edition!

 There’re a lot of good posts in the anime space.
 I hope this post helps you find some of them!

 Good lists are hard.
-Sorry if I’m repeating myself, but really, an interesting and engaging list in an age of click-bait headlines is an achievement.
-This post from I Drink and Watch Anime does something even more amazing — or concerning, depending on your perspective: It matched my tastes almost completely!
+Sorry if I’m repeating myself, but really, an interesting and engaging list in this age of click-bait headlines is an achievement.
+This post from I Drink and Watch Anime does something even more amazing — or concerning, depending on your perspective: It matched my tastes almost completely (no that’s not an insult to the writer)!
 The post presents the writer’s top 5 powerful women from shonen anime — and there are some excellent choices!
 The only entry I would have done differently is only because that choice was from an anime I haven’t seen — yet.
 The post convinced me to add that series to my backlog.
 What series?
 What character?
-You’ll need to read the article.
+You’ll need to read the article to find out!

 TTT: Top Ten Tuesday-Ten Reasons Why I’m Loving Uma Musume: Pretty Derby…pssst It’s Mainly Because The Girls Are Super Pretty